 - craving escape and an end to this chaos.

 If you notice that any of these are true for you, be kind to yourself.
-That’s what you need from yourself now the most – kindness.
+That’s what you need from yourself now the most – unconditional kindness.
 It’s what you’ve wanted (and deserved) all along.